ttntm/ttntm/src/blog/11-hugo-leaflet.md

 }
 ```

 `clearSearch()` first performs an "empty" search, thus clearing all the hidden items.
-Don't know if that's faster/more efficient than another loop through all items, but it's certainly less lines.
+Don't know if that's faster/more efficient than another loop through all items, but it's certainly fewer lines.

 Not much else to say here, basically just another convenience feature.